Islandora/documentation/docs/index.md

 ## Contributing

-If you would like to contribute, please get involved with the [Islandora Fedora 4 Interest Group](https://github.com/Islandora/Islandora-Fedora4-Interest-Group), and check out the [contributing section](contributing/contributing.md).
+If you would like to contribute, please get involved by attending our weekly [Tech Call](https://github.com/Islandora-CLAW/CLAW/wiki), and check out the [contributing section](contributing/contributing.md).
 We love to hear from you!

 If you would like to contribute code to the project, you will need to be covered by an Islandora Foundation [Contributor License Agreement](http://islandora.ca/sites/default/files/islandora_cla.pdf) or [Corporate Contributor Licencse Agreement](http://islandora.ca/sites/default/files/islandora_ccla.pdf).
 Please see the [Contributors](http://islandora.ca/resources/contributors) page on Islandora.ca for more information.